Misumi USA: Current business model

-As of February 2014, Misumi USA supplies over 20.7 million different configurable components for assembly automation in the automotive, appliance, semi-conductor, medical, and packaging industries, with over 30,000 products available for same-day shipping.
-Misumi promotes that it bears no minimum order requirements or set-up charges, allowing greater flexibility in ordering for small companies and individuals.
+As of February 2014, Misumi USA supplies over 20.7 million different configurable components for assembly automation in the automotive, appliance, semiconductor, medical, and packaging industries, with over 30,000 products available for same-day shipping.
 Misumi USA is known for its QCT (Quality, Cost, Time) model, fulfilled by catalog sales of standardized products, along with piece-by-piece production of customizable products.

-Misumi has operated under the leadership of Co-CEOs, Tadashi Saegusa and Masayuki Takaya, since June 2002.
-Beginning that year, the new management implemented a series of reforms including the following:
+Misumi has operated under the leadership of Co-CEOs Tadashi Saegusa and Masayuki Takaya since June 2002.